AngelaRaven84/Air-Beans_CT/Seminar.md

 09 -

-If your'e overaddicted to using AI, you can risk getting incorrect code, and not have an understanding of the code being sent back to you.
+If your'e overaddicted to using AI, you can risk getting incorrect code.
+You might not have an understanding of the code being sent back to you.
 Even if you use it correctly there's still a risk to be dependant on the AI to problemsolve.
 Over-use simply put.

 10 -

-Pros - it's efficient timewise to use the copilot when you have the knowledge of the code.
+Pros - It's efficient timewise to use the copilot when you have the knowledge of the code.
 It also is a good help when finding bugs or faults in your code to find solutions or point out what the fault is.
 Con - If you don't know or understand the code its writing for you, there is no way you can keep up.
 It's always better to learn the code on your own first to be able to use it.

 11 -

-Small, repetetive code is something that the copliot could help with, if it is something we write often.
+Small, repetetive code is something that the Copilot could help with, if it is something we write often.
 All code should be understood before using any automation for completing it.
+But after learning the basics, there shouldn't be any problem using Copilot to help us both with completing small tasks or asking it how newer codes work.

 12 -